gfrancischini/vscode-unit-test/README.md

 ## Release Notes

+### 0.2.2
+Fix bug for running typescript tests

 ### 0.2.1
 Fix bug when retrieving the default settings of the mocha provider

 ### 0.2.0
 Improve debug protocol